shamansir/node-elm-repl/README.md

 How it got to be so fast and good?
 Read [How it was done?](#how-it-was-done) below for the nice story and some technical details.

-NB: It's work-in-progress, so at some moment you could discover that it parses no records, for example (just for example!) or something even worse.
+NB: It's work-in-progress, so at some moment you could discover that it parses no records, for example (just for example, of course it parses records!) or something even worse.
 If you find such case, please don't panic, please just follow at least some of the steps described in [Contribute](#how-to-contribute) section.

 ![Example from CLI](https://raw.githubusercontent.com/shamansir/node-elm-repl/master/img/cli-example.png)